magpylib/magpylib/docs/_pages/1_how2install.rst

 ############

 Magpylib works with Python 3.7 or later !
 The following packeges will be automatically installed, or updated.
 See `Git Hub <https://github.com/magpylib/magpylib>`_ for respective versions.
 Packages will never be downgraded.

 - numpy
 - matplotlib
-- scipy (spatial.transform, special)
+- scipy (.spatial.transform, .special)

 Using a package manager
 ########################

-Magpylib works with the PyPI and conda-forge repositories.
+Magpylib works with PyPI and conda-forge repositories.

 Install with `pip <https://pypi.org/project/pip/>`_,